 How we will support you

-Groups accepted to run a community managed library (CML) will be supported with:
+Groups running a community managed library (CML) will be supported with:

 - 5 years tapered grant funding

-- up to 2 years assistance from our staff to manage the transition
+- up to 2 years assistance to manage finances

-- training and support in all aspects of running a community library, including e-learning packages.
+- training in all aspects of running a community library

 Funds have been allocated to ensure the smooth transition of the 20 libraries to community management.
-This includes a shared £50,000 pot to be used for external support from the voluntary sector to help organisations establish themselves, bid to run their local library or recruit volunteers.
+This includes a shared £50,000 pot to be used for external support from the voluntary sector experts 3D.
+This could be to help organisations become a constituted group, recruit volunteers or identify and apply for funding streams.

-Any organisations taking over the management of a community library will be expected to sign a service level agreement, which is a legal contract.
+Any organisations taking over the management of a library will be expected to sign a Service Level Agreement, which is a legal contract detailing both what we expect from the organisation, and what they can expect from us.

 What you should do now